-Melbourne’s protected water catchments are the reason why most of our drinking water needs little treatment and tastes great from your tap.
-Defending and safeguarding these vital assets is one of our most important activities.
+Melbourne’s protected water catchments are the reason why most of our drinking water needs little treatment.
+Safeguarding these vital assets is one of our most important activities.

 Our catchments include:

 - 56,300 hectares state forest, managed by the Department of Environment, Land, Water and Planning (DELWP)

 - 90,800 hectares national park, managed by Melbourne Water and Parks Victoria